Multithreading: Creating User-Interface Threads

 |Run||Controlling function for the thread.
 Contains the message pump.
 Rarely overridden.|

-The RUNTIME_CLASS of the class you derived from
+- The RUNTIME_CLASS of the class you derived from CWinThread.

-(Optional) The desired priority level.
+- (Optional) The desired priority level.
 The default is normal priority.
-For more information about the available priority levels, see SetThreadPriority in the Windows SDK.
+For more information on the available priority levels, see SetThreadPriority in the Platform SDK.

-(Optional) The desired security attributes.
+- (Optional) The desired security attributes.
 The default is the same access as the parent thread.
-For more information about the format of this security information, see SECURITY_ATTRIBUTES in the Windows SDK.
+For more information on the format of this security information, see SECURITY_ATTRIBUTES in the Platform SDK.

 AfxBeginThread does most of the work for you.
 It creates a new object of your class, initializes it with the information you supply, and calls CWinThread::CreateThread to start executing the thread.
 Checks are made throughout the procedure to make sure all objects are deallocated properly should any part of the creation fail.